arjf/markdown-cv/src/content/01-hello.md

 MLOps Engineer with deep interests in both fields.

-In love with coding, sound, and visuals.
+In love with all things cloud, Computer Vision, and music.

 - [arjf.dev](https://arjf.dev)
 - [arjf@protonmail](mailto:arjf@protonmail.com)